 Eligibility requirements for 2017-18 are similar to that of PHEAA grants, with a few significant exceptions:

 - RTSS is not for first-year students; you must have earned at least 24 college credits;

 - Your college grade-point average (GPA) must be 3.25 or higher; and

 - Your family income must not exceed $110,000.

-The Federal Supplemental Educational Opportunity Grant program helps low-income students pay for their educational costs.
-Funds are allocated to the College and then awards are made to eligible students by the Financial Aid Office.
-Funding under this federal program is limited and the guidelines for awards are established each year based on the amount of funds the College receives and the financial need of students.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) program helps low-income students pay their educational costs.
+Funds from the U.S. Department of Education are allocated to the College and then awards are made to eligible students by the Financial Aid Office.
+Funding is limited and the guidelines for awards are established each year based on the amount of funds the College receives and the financial need of students.

 EFC means Expected Family Contribution in dollars.